ahmgeek/tram_time/README.md

 # Tram Time, initial version
 this is a tiny ruby server, to count down the tram arrival time for me.
-It's connected to Alexa via a personal skill.
+It's connected to Alexa via personal skill.

 # Run
 `docker build tram_time:dev .`